uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-This is the default ggplot2 palette!
+This is the default ggplot2 palette\!
 Which means ggplot2 already use a HCL palette.
 But having the colorspace package loaded, we can now see all the palettes available: